Redherring32/NullCIC/README.md

 # NullCIC
-A little board to replace the CIC on the original NES or [OpenTendo](https://github.com/Redherring32/OpenTendo).
+A little board to replace the CIC on the original NES or [OpenTendo](https://github.com/Redherring32/OpenTendo), and restore reset functionality.

+All the files needed to make your own are located under the releases section.